Trademark Attorney Serving Clients Nationwide

 Intent to Use

-a legal blog for small businesses and entrepreneurs
+A legal blog for small businesses and entrepreneurs

 Miami Dolphins CB Files for FITZMAGIC Trademark

-September 26, 2018
+Sep 26, 2018

 For the first couple of weeks of the NFL season, Ryan Fitzpatrick has been one of the hottest quarterbacks in the league while he has been filling in for suspended starter Jameis Winston of the Tampa Bay Buccaneers.
 Fitzpatrick had been on such a tear, that numerous media outlets started referring to him by his nickname “Fitzmagic” after throwing for over 400 yards, 4 touchdowns and zero interceptions in Week 1.